GonzagaEagles16/Boston/README.md

 Many thanks to:
 * The [Acheron Project](http://acheronproject.com/) - the KiCAD library and the source files for the Austin have been invaluable for designing this board.
 * The designers of the Austin (Driftingbunnies, PheonixStarr and Gondolindrim).
-The layout and schematics were derived from that board.
+The layout, schematics, and firmware were derived from that board.
-* Gondolindrim, for assistance and feedback with the PCB design, as for running the Acheron project
+* Gondolindrim, for assistance and feedback with the PCB design, as for running the Acheron project.
-* KiCAD, for being an awesome free open-source PCB design tool
+* KiCAD, for being an awesome free open-source PCB design tool.
 * [Keyboard Layout Editor](http://www.keyboard-layout-editor.com/), where I designed the layout.
 * [Swill's plate generator](http://builder.swillkb.com/) and [Ai03's plate generator](https://kbplate.ai03.com/), which I used for making the plate.
 * [Maperitive](http://maperitive.net/) and [OpenStreetMap](https://www.openstreetmap.org/#map=4/38.01/-95.84), which was used to generate the map artwork on the bottom of the 3D-printed/FR4 case.